Almost-Riemannian manifolds do not satisfy the $\mathsf{CD}$ condition: Strongly regular almost-Riemannian manifolds do not satisfy CD

 \begin{example} Let $M=\R^4$ and in coordinates $(x,z_1,z_2,z_3)$ consider the \ariem structure defined by the global vector fields

 The singular region is given by $\Z=\{x=0\}$ and is an embedded hypersurface without characteristic points.
-Notice that $M$ is regular, see \cite[Def.\ 7.10]{MR3870067} for the precise definition, but not strongly regular, thus we can't apply Theorem \ref{thm:strongly_reg_cd}.
+Notice that $M$ is regular, see \cite[Def.\ 7.10]{MR3870067} for the precise definition, but not strongly regular, thus we can not apply Theorem \ref{thm:strongly_reg_cd}.
 Nevertheless, if we consider $\surf=\{z_3=0\}$, assumptions \eqref{eq:cond_hypsurf} and \eqref{eq:cond_measure} are verified, therefore, we can apply our general strategy.
-Setting $\m=\mathscr{L}^4$, an explicit computation leads to
+Setting $\m=\Leb^4$, an explicit computation leads to

-which positively diverges along the curve $(x,0,0,0)$ as $x\to 0$, disproving the $\cd(K,N)$ condition for any $K\in\R$ and $N\geq 1$.
+which diverges at $+\infty$ along the curve $(x,0,0,0)$ as $x\to 0$, disproving the $\cd(K,N)$ condition for any $K\in\R$ and $N\geq 1$.
 A few remarks are in order: first of all, the function $\beta(x,z_1,z_2)=4x^2+z_1^2+z_2^2$ has order $2$ in $x$ but this is not true for its derivatives in the $z$-directions.
-Second of all, the numerator of \eqref{eq:monito} doesn't have a sign, highlighting the difficulties of the general case of determining the behavior of the leading term. \end{example}
+Second of all, the numerator of \eqref{eq:monito} does not have a sign, highlighting the difficulties of the general case of determining the behavior of the leading term. \end{example}